gnicol/GitSwarm/perforce_swarm/doc-ee/migrate_ci_to_ce/README.md

 scp /path/to/12345_gitlab_ci_backup.tar gitlab_admin@gitswarm_server.example:~
 ```

-#### 4. Move data to the GitSwarm backups folder
+#### 4. Move data to the GitSwarm EE backups folder

 Make the CI data archive discoverable for GitSwarm.
 We assume below that
 you store backups in the default path, adjust the command if necessary.

 ```
-# On your GitSwarm server:
+# On your GitSwarm EE server:
 sudo mv /path/to/12345_gitlab_ci_backup.tar /var/opt/gitswarm/backups/
 ```

 #### 5. Import the CI data into GitSwarm.

-This step will delete any existing CI data on your GitSwarm server.
-There
+This step will delete any existing CI data on your GitSwarm EE server.
-should be no CI data yet because you turned CI on the GitSwarm server off
+There should be no CI data yet because you turned CI on the GitSwarm EE
-earlier.
+server off earlier.

 ```
-# On your GitSwarm server:
+# On your GitSwarm EE server:
 sudo chown git:git /var/opt/gitswarm/gitlab-ci/builds
 sudo gitswarm-rake ci:migrate
 ```

-#### 6. Restart GitSwarm
+#### 6. Restart GitSwarm EE

 ```
-# On your GitSwarm server:
+# On your GitSwarm EE server:
 sudo gitswarm-ctl hup unicorn
 sudo gitswarm-ctl restart sidekiq
 ```